 5. Indigenous Cultures: A Global Perspective

-Beyond Europe and the Mediterranean, propolis has been recognized and used by indigenous cultures around the world.
-In South America, particularly among indigenous Amazonian tribes, propolis was harvested and incorporated into rituals and traditional practices.
-These communities revered propolis for its natural properties and its connection to the spiritual world.
+Beyond Europe and the Mediterranean, propolis has been known and used by many indigenous cultures around the world.
+In parts of South America, for example, propolis collected from local trees has been used in traditional ceremonies and preparations.
+Communities valued it both for its natural properties and its spiritual associations.

 6. Modern Rediscovery: Science Meets Tradition